FireDiscordBot/docs/README.md

 It may be buggy and is currently not great on mobile so if you encounter any bugs or have any questions/suggestions, please let me know in the [#fire-help channel](https://canary.discord.com/channels/564052798044504084/564067823014641664) in the [Fire Discord server](https://inv.wtf/fire).

-As a little treat for helping test the new website, you can use code `NEWYEAR22` to get 22% off Fire Premium (valid until January 31st at 23:59 UTC), which you can purchase through the website by logging in, clicking your avatar and selecting `Premium` in the dropdown menu.
-This new system for buying premium requires no manual intervention from me unlike the current one and allows you to select the server(s) you want premium in on the website!
+As a little treat for helping test the new website, you can use code `NEWYEAR22` to get 22% off Fire+ (valid until January 31st at 23:59 UTC), which you can purchase through the website by logging in, clicking your avatar and selecting `Fire+` in the dropdown menu.
+This new system for buying plus requires no manual intervention from me unlike the current one and allows you to select the server(s) you want plus in on the website!

 I hope you enjoy the new website!